 Emergency 911 calls, and inbound toll-free calls are supported but were not tested as part of the compliance test.
 Also, Remote Worker functionality could not be tested due to the test configuration used.
 A Remote Worker located on the Internet could not register to the enterprise Avaya SBCE since the Avaya SBCE did not have a public IP address but was connected via a VPN to the TELUS SIP Trunking Service.

 The following item was not supported:

-• Passing of User-to-User Information (UUI header) when a call is redirected with REFER.
+• SIP User to User Information (UUI)

 2.2.
 Test Results